J040M/xcontroller/README.md

-# Rust Serial Communication with Marlin Firmware
+# Rust Serial Communication for 3D printers

-This Rust program demonstrates serial communication with Marlin firmware.
-It sends a command to the firmware via a serial port and prints the response.
+3D controller written in Rust.
+Serialcom to send commands to the main board.
+Websocket server for further communication.

 ## Usage